Black Tupelo Leaves

 That chance rarely comes, but I do collect leaves—small treasures gathered on walks to and from school with my children, during errands, or on quiet walks of my own.
 Each one offers its own palette of color, texture, and pattern, and often becomes the beginning of a new painting.

 On a rare midday walk through Princeton, I noticed the most striking red leaves scattered along the sidewalk.
-They were richly colored and mottled with dark markings, glowing against the pavement like pieces of stained glass.
+They were richly colored and mottled with dark markings, absolutely glowing against the pavement like pieces of stained glass.
 I didn't have time to stop and study them, so I gathered a handful to press and examine later.

 When I spread them out at home, I realized something unusual—I couldn't identify them.
+That never happens.

 I've spent a lifetime noticing plants, gardens, and the changing seasons, so encountering a tree I didn't recognize immediately captured my curiosity.
 I made a mental note to return and study the tree more carefully.